Just the FAQs

 What is UV light?

 There are three types of UV radiation—UVA, UVB and UVC—that are classified according to wavelength (from 100 nm to 400 nm).
-Lower wavelength sources emit less energy, and higher wavelength sources emit more energy.
+Shorter wavelength sources emit higher energy, and longer wavelength sources emit less energy.

 How does UVC fight germs?